xyzjoey/speech2text2speech-puppet/README.md

 # speech2text2speech-puppet
- transcriber using free web service and puppeteer
+transcriber using web speech API and puppeteer